- Getting started

 - RUNNER_DOCKER_PRIVATE_REGISTRY_TOKEN: token of private registry the runner should access

-- RUNNER_DOCKER_ADDITIONAL_VOLUME: additionals volumes to share between host and jobs
+- RUNNER_DOCKER_ADDITIONAL_VOLUME: additionals volumes to share between host and jobs (multiple volumes must be separated by a space)

 - RUNNER_OUTPUT_LIMIT: output limit in KB that a build can produce